feevos/ceecnet/README.md

 # Looking for change?
 Roll the Dice and demand Attention
 ![mantis](images/img_3.png)

 Official [mxnet](https://mxnet.incubator.apache.org/) implementation of the paper: ["Looking for change?
-Roll the Dice and demand Attention"](https://arxiv.org/abs/2009.02062), Diakogiannis et al. (2020).
+Roll the Dice and demand Attention" (arxiv version)](https://arxiv.org/abs/2009.02062), [Diakogiannis et al. (2020 - journal version)](https://www.mdpi.com/2072-4292/13/18/3707).
 This repository contains source code for implementing and training the mantis ceecnet/FracTAL ResNet as described in our manuscript.
 All models are built with the mxnet DL framework (version < 2.0), under the gluon api.
 We do not provide pre-trained weights.

 Inference examples for the task of Building change detection for the model mantis ceecnetV1 (fractal Tanimoto loss tdepth, ftdepth=5).
 From left to right, input image date 1, input image date 2, ground truth, inference, confidence heat map for the segmentation task.
 ![mantis](images/img_1.png)